What the City Is Doing

 “Mercer Island strives to be a sustainable community: Meeting the needs of the present while preserving the ability of future generations to meet their own needs.
 We consider the relationship between the decisions we make as a community and their long-term impacts before committing to them.
 We understand that our strength is dependent on an open decision-making process that takes into account the economic, environmental and social well-being of our community.”

-At the May 7, 2007 City Council meeting, Mercer Island Councilmembers unanimously adopted Resolution 1389 which commits the city to reduce greenhouse gas emissions through city operations and through community education.
-To read Resolution 1389, click here.The work program included in the resolution calls for calculating the citywide “carbon footprint,” which is a measure of the impact human activities have on the environment in terms of the amount of green house gases produced, measured in units of carbon dioxide.
-Other measures include promoting bicycling and walking, converting the city fleet to hybrid or biofuel vehicles, increasing recycling, and maintaining healthy urban forests throughout the island.
-City Council also committed to make an effort to reduce greenhouse gas emissions 80% below current levels by 2050.
+At the May 7, 2007 City Council meeting, Councilmembers unanimously adopted Resolution 1389 which commits the city to strive to reduce greenhouse gas emissions through City operations and through community education.
+To read Resolution 1389, click here.The work program calls for calculating the citywide “carbon footprint,” which is a measure of the impact human activities have on the environment in terms of the amount of green house gases produced, measured in units of carbon dioxide, CO2.
+Other tasks include promoting bicycling and walking, converting the City fleet to hybrid or biofuel vehicles, increasing recycling rates, and maintaining healthy urban forests throughout the island.
+As part of the resolution, City Council also committed to strive for greenhouse gas emissions of 80% below current levels (i.e. 2007) by 2050, in alignment with King County targets.
+Note: In comparison, the Washington State requirement for State agencies is currently 50% below 1990 levels, by 2050; see RCW 70.235.050